-The work of the group focuses on the development of theories, technical solutions, softwares and tools needed to address the complex issues of aquifer characterization, exploitation, protection and quality remediation.
-Its research activities aim at investigating groundwater for agricultural, industrial and societal use with a reduced environmental footprint.
+The work of the group focuses on the development of theories, technical solutions, software and tools needed to address the complex issues of aquifer characterization, exploitation, protection and quality remediation.
+Its research activities are aimed at investigating groundwater for agricultural, industrial and societal use with a reduced environmental footprint.
 The research of the Groundwater Engineering team covers a wide range of topics, among which: sustainable groundwater exploitation and monitoring, delineation of wellhead protection areas, remediation of contaminated sites (including nanoremediation), multiscale flow and transport modeling, health and environmental risk assessment, fate of microplastics in the environment, development of innovative green agrochemicals, and renewable energy exploitation (e.g. geothermal resources).
 For more information about current projects please visit the Research page.

 Over 95% of the available freshwater present on our planet is contained in aquifer systems.
 Groundwater resources are, however, extremely vulnerable to natural and anthropogenic pressures.
 On the one hand, overexploitation of aquifers may lead to source depletion.
 On the other, direct contamination arising from industrial waste discharge, landfill leachate, accidental spills of toxic liquids, and agricultural activities can impair the quality of groundwater.